Rabadash8820/UnityAssemblies/README.md

 assemblies from Asset Store assets are stored in the project folder under `Assets/`, and many types were split from the Unity assemblies as Unity broke up editor features into Packages.

-Thus, the `Unity3D` package was designed with the following goals:
+Therefore, this NuGet package was designed with the following goals:

 - Add Unity assembly references programmatically, so that the package is forward-compatible
 - Add references via standard MSBuild tooling, rather than clunky scripts in unfamiliar or unsupported programming languages